hamsternz/simple-riscv/README.md

 - Implements at > 100MHz on Artix-7

 ## Current features
-- RV32I instruction support
+- RV32I instruction support.
-- Most instructions are single cycle (except jumps due to pipeline flush and load/store due to memory stalls)
+- Most instructions are single cycle (except jumps due to pipeline flush and load/store due to memory stalls).
-- Software exceptions are well on the way to completed
+- Software exceptions are well on the way to completed.
-- Only a limited subset of CSRs are supported - look in hdl/cpu/csr for details
+- Only a limited subset of CSRs are supported - look in hdl/cpu/csr for details.

 ## Known issues
 - Unaligned memory accesses are not yet supported, but do not cause an exception.